fuchen1991/epmc-petl/README.md

 The model checking algorithms are in the classes under epmc.propertysolver in the petl plugin.

+We found a bug in EPMC(ePMC/plugins/graph/src/main/java/epmc/graph/explicit/GraphBuilderExplorer.java) and fixed it for our petl plugin.
+This fix is not applied to the original EPMC project, because it needs the developers to confirm.
+So this file is different with the one in the original EPMC project.

 ## Contact
 Any comments and feedback about this project are very welcome.
 Please contact: